 - Workshops: Workshops are an opportunity to move a topic forward and build community.
 SOUPS workshops might address basic research, applied research, practice, education, methodologies, competitions, or emerging topics in usable privacy and/or usable security.
 Some workshops involve calls for position papers, while others involve creative activities and more informal guided discussions around a common topic of interest.
-Successful workshops at previous SOUPS include: Designing for the Extremes of Risk, Who are you?!
-Adventures in Authentication, Workshop on Security Information Workers, Workshop on Inclusive Privacy and Security, Workshop on Usable Security and Privacy Education, and Workshop on the Human Aspects of Smarthome Security and Privacy.
+Successful workshops at previous SOUPS include: VR4Sec: Security for XR and XR for Security, Who are you?!
+Adventures in Authentication, Workshop on Security Information Workers, Workshop on Inclusive Privacy and Security, and Usable and Delightful?
+An Exploration of User Experience (UX) in Security and Privacy

 - Hackathons/Design-a-thons: Hackathons and design-a-thons present an opportunity to bring together hackers, designers, policy makers, researchers, and coders to push boundaries in usable security and privacy.
 A hackathon should focus on a particular set of topics and include an explanation of how the tools, solutions, and problems developed through the event will help the research community or society at large and continue moving forward after the event.
 We had a successful designathon in 2018 called Designing Privacy and Security Tools for Children and Teenagers.
 Similar events at CHI have included a Hacking Women's Health and Critical Making Hackathon: Situated Hacking, Surveillance and Big Data.